Skip to main content

 Float161 bit5 bits10 bits

 • Rounding errors.
 Rounding may produce unexpected results.
-For example, 1/3 can't be represented exactly in these floating-point formats.
-The more operations you perform with floating-point numbers, the more the rounding errors accumulate.
+For example, 1/3 cannot be represented exactly in floating-point formats.
+As more floating-point operations are performed, rounding errors may accumulate.

 • Space between consecutive numbers.
-The space between consecutive numbers is variable across the range of a floating-point number format.
-For numbers close to zero, the distance between consecutive numbers is very small.
-For large positive and negative numbers, the space between consecutive numbers is greater than 1, so it may not be possible to represent consecutive integers.
+The distance between consecutive representable values varies across the range of a floating-point type.
+Near zero, values are densely packed.
+For large positive or negative numbers, the spacing can exceed 1, making it impossible to represent some consecutive integers.

 var big_num = 1.0e16